cloud-66-internal/help.cloud66.com/_maestro/quickstarts/getting-started-with-manifest.md

 If you're already familiar with the basics of manifest files, refer to [Building a manifest file](/maestro/how-to-guides/deployment/building-a-manifest-file.html) for a more detailed guide.

+#### Note
+<div class="notice notice-warning"><p>
+If you explicitly set the version of any component in your manifest file, we will respect that setting even if it conflicts with other system changes or upgrades (for example upgrading Ubuntu).
+If you are having trouble upgrading any component of your application, remember to check your manifest file to ensure you have not previously locked the version of that component or one of its dependents. </p></div>

 ### Validating YAML

 Manifest files are YAML formatted.
 You can check the validity of your configuration with [YAML Lint](http://www.yamllint.com/).
 If you'd like to learn more about writing YAML, [this is a useful beginner's guide](https://circleci.com/blog/what-is-yaml-a-beginner-s-guide/).